top of page

 ★ Can they stand?

 My dolls cannot stand on their own, they're meant to be displayed sitting down.
-They can all technically stand for a quick photo if they're leaning against a wall and standing on a non-slippery surface, but keep in mind this may damage the paint on the feet, so this is all at your own risk.
+They can all technically stand for a quick photo if they're leaning against a wall and standing on a non-slippery surface, but keep in mind this may damage the paint on the feet, so this is at your own risk.

 You can display them with a doll stand if you'd like, but be aware that especially the bigger dolls might be a bit too top-heavy for this.
 My 9" dolls are most suitable to display standing up.
 But I do not sell doll stands, so you'll have to find those elsewhere.